 JGM Thesis Award

-The Jan Gmelich Meijling (JGM) thesis award has been awarded during the NEDS since 2016.
-The goal of this award is to stimulate current and relevant research in the interest of public security.
+The Jan Gmelich Meijling (JGM) Thesis Award has been presented during the NEDS since 2016.
+The purpose of the thesis prize is to promote current and relevant research in the interest of public safety.

 PREVIOUS NOMINEES AND WINNERS

 Lars van der Hoeven, UTwente